 - Machine Learning and Deep Learning techniques

-You may also like to read: Basic Statistics Concepts for Data Science
+You may also like to read: Data Science vs. Computer Science; Skills & Career Opportunities

 In addition to these technical and educational skills, a data scientist also requires a consolidated business acumen to locate and address the problems at hand.